- Awards & Fellowships

-- Please be ready with plenty of paper, pens, and/or fully charged tablet (and back-up paper/pens).
+1. Please be ready with plenty of paper, pens, and/or fully charged tablets (and back-up paper/pens).
 Please also have a phone or other access to call (if needed) for help in the event of a problem, and that you have a power-cord ready.
 If you need snacks or water, have them ready.

-- In the same the Subject-specific QR Canvas you will find the “Zoom Examination Room” link and password for each exam segment you are taking.
+2. Go to the Subject-specific QR Canvas site to obtain the “Zoom Examination Room” link and password for the exam you are taking.

 - The “Zoom examination room” will open 30 minutes prior to each exam segment.

-- You should have a phone nearby if you need to contact the examiner.
-However, it should be silenced, and you should not send nor read any text messages during the exam.
+- Your cell phone should be silenced, and you should not send nor read any text messages during the exam.

-- Download the exam (in case of internet difficulties) and open it as a pdf on your screen when it opens.
-You will work on the exam, from 9am - 12noon.
+4. Download the exam (in case of internet difficulties) and open it as a pdf on your computer screen when it opens.
+You will work on the exam from 9am - 12noon.

-- Send a private chat to the examiner (zoom host) if you have a question about the exam.
+9. Send a private chat to the examiner (Zoom host) if you have a question about the exam.

-- Call a proctor (zoom host) on the phone immediately if there is a problem.
-Write down on paper the provided phone numbers before the exam in case of internet outage.
+10. Call a proctor (Zoom host) on the phone immediately if there is a problem.

 Completing the Qualifying Review Requirement: